RaymiiOrg/hash-check-mail/README.md

 The `From` address of the email.
 Defaults to `root@$hostname`.

 - -m --mail-on-match
-When `yes` is given to this option, it mails when the file matches.
+When this option is given, it mails when the file matches.
 By default no email is sent when the file checksum matches.
 With this switch you can force an email when the file checksum has not been changed.

 ### Examples

 1. Monitor the file `/var/lib/aide/aide.db.gz`, mail to `admin@domain.com`, overwrite checksum on change and attach the file:

-    ./check-file.py  -e "admin@domain.com" -a yes -o yes /var/lib/aide/aide.db.gz
+    ./check-file.py  -e "admin@domain.com" -a -o /var/lib/aide/aide.db.gz

 2. Monitor the file `/var/lib/aide/aide.db.gz` against known checksum and mail to `admin@domain.com`:

-    ./check-file.py -e "admin@domain.com" -a yes -c "41ce523dd72a67039df2db9b4542411c" /var/lib/aide/aide.db.gz
+    ./check-file.py -e "admin@domain.com" -a -c "41ce523dd72a67039df2db9b4542411c" /var/lib/aide/aide.db.gz

 3. Monitor file `/etc/passwd`, send even if md5sum matches, from `customer@kpn.nl` using smtp server `smtp.kpnmail.com`, do not attach it to the email and do not overwrite the checksum file:

-    ./check-file.py -e "admin@domain.com" -f "customer@kpn.nl" -s "smtp.kpnmail.com" -m yes /etc/passwd
+    ./check-file.py -e "admin@domain.com" -f "customer@kpn.nl" -s "smtp.kpnmail.com" -m /etc/passwd

 4. Cron job to monitor the AIDE database and mail changes every night at 10 PM:

-    1 22 * * * /usr/bin/python /root/scripts/check-file.py -e "admin@domain.com" -a yes -o yes /var/lib/aide/aide.db.gz
+    1 22 * * * /usr/bin/python /root/scripts/check-file.py -e "admin@domain.com" -a -o /var/lib/aide/aide.db.gz

 ### Sample report email